 The Hoverboard Skateboard is the perfect product for this particular Halloween costume because you can easily tilt it from one side to another, something that Marty McFly himself did in the movie.
 His costume looks very cool too, complete with a vest and an aviator.
 But you can take it up a notch by using light-up shoes.
 What better way to create an illusion that your hoverboard can fly than with lighting effects?

 Jabba the Hutt

 The idea of dressing up like Jabba the Hutt is almost similar with the Fatso costume, except that it’s going to take a lot of work.
 But if you will be able to pull it off, then it’s going to be amazing.
 Use a hoverboard to complete your costume and make it easy to drag yourself with all that bulk, and extended tail.

-Yes, dressing up as a ghost is like the most obvious option.
-You can just throw in a white fabric that reaches to the floor, effectively hiding the hoverboard, and you’re done.
+Yes, dressing up as a ghost is the most obvious option.
+You can just throw in a white fabric that reaches the floor, effectively hiding the hoverboard, and you’re done.
 But that might turn out to be so effortless and lame.
 Se create a costume that resembles Fatso, with his distended lower torso covering the self-balancing electric scooter.
-To create the illusion that you’re really gliding and hovering a few inches off the pavement, use the Hoverboard Skateboard with wheels set in the center, instead of either side of the board.
+To make the illusion that you’re really gliding and hovering a few inches off the pavement, use the Hoverboard Skateboard with wheels set in the centre, instead of either side of the board.

 As far as Halloween costumes go, you will be spoiled for choice.
-But if you want something that would go well with your self-balancing electric scooter, choose a character where you can use it to your advantage.
-Your best option is anything that glides or hover.
+But if you want something that would go well with your self-balancing electric scooter, choose a character that you can use it to your advantage.
+Your best option is anything that glides or hovers.
 Then, stand out with LED shoes.